Best iPhones for Seniors in 2025

 Credit: Consumer Cellular

-The iPhone 16 Plus has the largest screen of any iPhone, tied with the 15 Plus.
-At 6.7 inches, it’s ideal for someone with vision issues who wants to be able to see things clearly.
-And because this is one of Apple’s newest iPhones, it has incredible camera quality, 27-hour battery life, and the ability to send and receive text messages even when you don’t have a cellular signal.
-Instead, you can use Apple’s satellite, meaning you’re never out of reach.
+The iPhone 17 Pro has the largest screen of any iPhone on this list.
+At 6.3 inches, it’s ideal for someone with vision issues who wants to see things clearly.
+And because this is one of Apple’s newest iPhones, it has incredible camera quality, 33-hour battery life, and the ability to send and receive text messages even when you don’t have a cellular signal.
+You can do this via Apple’s satellite, meaning you’re never out of reach.

-The iPhone 16 Plus is an excellent choice for anyone who enjoys taking photos.
+The iPhone 17 Pro is an excellent choice for anyone who enjoys taking photos.
 In addition to its 48MP camera, it features an ultra-wide lens that lets you capture even the smallest details, like a ladybug perched on a leaf.
 For amateur photographers, it’s a big perk not having to carry a separate camera along with their phone.

 Pros